CONIFA European Football Cup: Northern Cyprus 2017

 In January 2017 CONIFA announced that the 2017 edition of the CONIFA European Football Cup would take place in Northern Cyprus.
 The competition featured 8 teams, 2 more than in 2015.

 Republic of Artsakh 2019

-In August 2019, ConIFA announced the 2019 edition of the CONIFA European Football Cup took place in Nagorno Karabakh and featured 12 teams, 4 more than in 2017.
+In August 2018, CONIFA announced the 2019 edition of the CONIFA European Football Cup took place in Nagorno Karabakh and featured 12 teams, 4 more than in 2017.
 However, this was revised down to 8 teams following the late withdrawal of 4 teams.

 County of Nice 2021

-In January 2021, ConIFA announced the 2021 edition of the CONIFA European Football Cup took place in Nice, France and featured 12 teams, 4 more than in the 2017 and 2019 editions.
-This was announced in a backdrop of the, at the time, ongoing COVID-19 Global Pandemic.
+In January 2021, CONIFA announced the 2021 edition of the CONIFA European Football Cup took place in Nice, France and featured 12 teams, 4 more than in the 2017 and 2019 editions.
+This was announced in a backdrop of the then-ongoing COVID-19 Global Pandemic.

 Northern Cyprus 2023

-In September 2022, ConIFA announced the 2023 edition of the CONIFA European Football Cup would take place in Northern Cyprus.
+In September 2022, CONIFA announced the 2023 edition of the CONIFA European Football Cup would take place in Northern Cyprus.
+It was suspended following the 2023 Turkey–Syria earthquake, to enable Northern Cyprus to focus on supporting humanitarian efforts in Turkey.
+No replacement host was announced.